tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "you can’t have intelligence without **a society of mind**. we can **only get smart things from stupid things**."

+* "The distributed mass of ricocheting impulses which form the foundation of intelligence forbid deterministic results for a given starting point.
+Instead of **repeatable results**, outcomes are merely **probabilistic**."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>